algolia/instantsearch/docgen/src/guide/Highlighting_results.md

 **Notes:**
 * Use the `<Highlight>` widget when you want to display the regular value of an attribute.
 * Use the `<Snippet>` widget when you want to display the snippet version of an attribute.
+  To use this widget, the attribute name passed to the `attributeName` prop must be present in "Attributes to snippet" on the Algolia dashboard or configured as `attributesToSnippet` via a set settings call to the Algolia API.

 Here is an example in which we create a custom Hit widget for results that have a `description` field that is highlighted.